valora-inc/wallet/.github/ISSUE_TEMPLATE/1-bug-report.md

 <!-- 👋 Use the template below to report a bug.
 Fill in as much info as possible.

-Have an issue that needs support e.g. transaction issues specific to an account?
-Contact our support team in-app or 👉 https://valoraapp.com/support
+Have an issue that needs support, e.g. transaction issues specific to an account?
+Contact our support team in-app, the preferred method, by shaking your device or navigating to: ☰ > (?)
+Help > Contact.
+Alternatively, contact support from our website 👉 https://valoraapp.com/support

 Have a question about development?
 Join our Discord 👉 https://discord.gg/7tKnCbHv5j